merondun/merothon/README.md

 # merothon: daily runs with python

-merothon is a collection of scripts designed for omic data, typically scripts I re-use frequently or are part of published papers.
+merothon is a collection of scripts designed for handling genomic data.

 ## Table of Contents